Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Theoretical analysis

-The local convergence analysis can tell us what outputs are possible and what are not.
-For example, if the iterative method is used at 50\% $SOC$, it will almost always give inaccurate results since it hardly ever converges at 50\% SOC, regardless of the true SOH.
-However, local convergence analysis alone is not enough to evaluate the estimation error since local convergence doesn't guarantee global convergence, and not converging at a certain point doesn't necessarily mean a high estimation error.
-To better evaluate the accuracy limit of the iterative method, another simulation was performed to analyze the correlation between $SOC_{true}$ and estimation accuracy.
+The local convergence analysis can tell us what values of $SOC, SOH$ can be estimated, and what values cannot.
+For example, if the iterative method is used at 50\% $SOC$, it will almost always give inaccurate results since the iteration is not locally convergent at 50\% SOC, regardless of the true SOH.
+However, local convergence analysis alone is not enough to evaluate the estimation error since local convergence doesn't guarantee global convergence, and not converging at a certain point does not necessarily mean a high estimation error.
+To better evaluate the accuracy limit of the iterative method, another simulation was performed to analyze the relationship between estimation accuracy and $SOC_{true}$.
 Namely, for each $SOC_{true}$ between 0\% to 100\%, we enumerate the values of $SOH_{true}$ from 80\% to 100\% and calculate the average estimation error (measured by root mean square error, or RMSE) when the iterative method is initialized at $SOH_0=100\%$.
-The results are shown in figure \ref{SOCSOHconvergence}.
+The results are shown in Figure \ref{SOCSOHconvergence}.

-According to figure \ref{SOCSOHconvergence}, the accuracy of SOC estimation is always relatively high, as the maximum RMSE of SOC is only 0.5\%.
-In contrast, the accuracy of SOH estimation varies more significantly to the $SOC_{true}$ when using the method.
-Since the error of SOC estimation can be higher in practice, the best timing to use our method is between 57\% and 77\% SOC, where both errors are very close to zero, meaning that the method can always converge to the correct values.
+According to Figure \ref{SOCSOHconvergence}, the estimation error of SOC is always relatively low, as the maximum RMSE of SOC is only 0.5\%.
+In contrast, the estimation error of SOH varies more significantly to $SOC_{true}$ when using the method.
+By comparing Figure \ref{local} with Figure \ref{SOCSOHconvergence}, we can see that the two figures are consistent with each other.
+Namely, Figure \ref{local} suggests that the algorithm is not locally convergent at around 50\% and 100\% SOC, regardless of the true SOH.
+In Figure \ref{SOCSOHconvergence}, we can see that the state estimation errors in these regions are indeed high.
+On the other hand, Figure \ref{local} suggests that the algorithm is usually locally convergent between 57\% to 77\% SOC, and Figure \ref{SOCSOHconvergence} tells us that global convergence is also usually guaranteed in this range.
+Since the error of SOC estimation can be higher in practice, the best timing to use our method is between 57\% and 77\% SOC, where the estimations can almost always converge to the correct values.